Cliefden, Mandurama

-Cliefden is a heritage-listed homestead at 1521 Belubula Way, Mandurama, Blayney Shire, New South Wales, Australia.
+Cliefden is a heritage-listed homestead at 1521 Belubula Way, Mandurama, in the Central West region of New South Wales, Australia.
 It is one of a group of historic sites labelled the Ben Hall Sites for their association with bushranger Ben Hall, along with Ben Hall's Death Site, the Bushranger Hotel, Escort Rock, the Grave of Ben Hall and Wandi.
 It was built from 1842.
 It was added to the New South Wales State Heritage Register on 8 October 2010.

 History

 By virtue of orders issued to them by Governor Darling, dated 22 April 1831, Frederick John and William Montagu Rothery obtained grants of 2460 acres (995.6ha) each and chose them 12 miles (19.3 km) west of Coombing on the left bank of Limestone Creek, Portions 1 & 2, Parish of Mallongul.
 They named them Cliefden Springs and Cliefden respectively, after Cliefden in Buckinghamshire, once the summer retreat and favourite residence of Frederick, Prince of Wales, father of George III to whose entourage, family tradition relates, a Rothery ancestor was attached.

 The property Cliefden was taken up by William Montagu Rothery in 1831.
 William married Fanny Oceania Lockyer and they settled at Cliefden in 1842 where they went on to have 14 children and to take care of 3 of his brothers children.
 The property has been in the continuous ownership of the Rothery family since 1831.

 W. M. Rothery in 1838 held 9824 acres (3975 ha) by grant and purchase with an overseer by the name of Bain and ten assigned convicts.
 The following year, the number of assigned convicts was sixteen and it is stated that in place of an overseer the property was supervised personally by W. M. Rothery.
 This could well indicate that the "substantial" house for which 200,000 bricks were contracted to be made (a document signed between W. M. Rothery and convict brick maker John Bedley) in 1838 was occupied that following year.

 Rothery was the brother-in-law of Thomas Icely of Coombing Park nearby.
 The Cliefden Barn and house were constructed between 1838 and 1842.
 The house originally had at least 26 rooms as well as servants quarters.
 The building is Old Colonial Georgian in style and is built of bricks manufactured on Cliefden.
 Rothery raised blood horses, an important aspect of his financial ventures.
 The Barn contains under one roof the stables, coach house, meat-house, barn and shearing-shed.